sagar117/sagar117/README.md

 ### 🧠 What I Do
 - 🏥 Built end-to-end EMR and insurance tech products for US clinics at SPRY
 - 🕹️ Launched AR-powered and multiplayer gaming platforms at Flipkart
-- 🤖 Shipped AI-powered tools like benefits verification engine and AI Scribe
+- 🤖 Shipped AI-powered tools like benefits verification engine and AI enabled e-Fax
 - 🌐 Built open-source decentralized LLM infra project with IPFS node discovery
 - 📊 Worked hands-on in product strategy, GTM, compliance (HIPAA), and analytics